-The following questions will be required to be answered on the 2024 FireSmart Community Funding & Supports Allocation-based Funding Worksheet:
+The following questions will be required to be answered on the Allocation-based Funding Worksheet:

-1. Name of local government or First Nation

-- 2. File Number (this can be found on the confirmation email you will receive after the LGPS Online Application Form is submitted).

-- 3. For regional districts only (if applicable): list of all electoral areas included in the application
+- 1. Recipient full name (First Nation or local government). - 2.
+File Number (this can be found on the confirmation email you will receive after the LGPS Online Application Form is submitted). - 3.
+For regional districts only (if applicable): list of all electoral areas included in the application. - 4.
+Wildfire Risk and Additional Evidence: - WUI Wildfire Risk Class

-- 4. Required FireSmart components:

-- FireSmart position (title of position(s))

-- CWRP or CWPP (type of plan and date)

-- Community FireSmart and Resiliency Committee: host or participant; participating agencies

-- 5. Wildfire Risk and Additional Evidence

-- WUI Wildfire Risk Class

-- Additional Evidence